-- Suggested pages enabled in App Details
+- Suggested Pages enabled in App Details.

 Suggested Pages are activated for each app individually in Subscription Settings > App Details.
 Turning Suggested Pages on for any application makes the Suggested Pages table visible to the entire subscription.
 The table only recommends tags for apps with Suggested Pages turned on.

-1. Navigate to Subscription Settings.
+1. Navigate to Settings > Subscription Settings.

 A red counter next to the Pages Overview tab indicates the number of pending suggested pages for all apps with Suggested Pages turned on.

-Suggested page rules identify unique text in the URL and build a rule that focuses on that unique element and ignore the rest of the URL.
-Depending on the structure of your app, a suggested rule may tag a single page or an entire area of your application.
+Suggested page rules identify unique text in the URL, and build a rule based on that unique element, ignoring the rest of the URL.
+Depending on the structure of your app, a suggested rule might tag a single page or an entire area of your application.
 Both are good tags that provide meaningful data but it's important to know what a tagged page is capturing.

 1. Look at the URL, rule, and number of views.
 This tells you what the suggested rule is tagging on your website and how much usage that page has gotten.
-It may be helpful to compare number of views to other similar suggested pages to see the specificity of different tags.
+It can be helpful to compare number of views to other similar suggested pages to see the specificity of different tags.